andrearosasco/clearconf/README.md

             subset = 'train'
 ```

-The training/test script could read the configuration as follows:
+The training/test script can access the configuration simply by importing it:
 ```python
 from configs import Config